Camp Ramah: Camp Ramah Darom

 Camp Ramah Darom (Clayton, Georgia) is located in 122 acre in the Appalachian Valley near Clayton, Georgia, 2 hours north of Atlanta.
 It opened in 1996 and serves the southern United States.

 Camp Ramah in New England

 Camp Ramah in New England (Palmer, Massachusetts), also known as Ramah Palmer, is located approximately 1½ hours west of Boston and 45 minutes east of Amherst and Northampton.
 It opened in 1953 as Camp Ramah Connecticut and serves the New England area as well as DC, Virginia, and parts of New York.
 Camp Ramah New England also operates the Ramah Day Camp of Greater Washington, DC, a day camp located in Germantown, MD.

 Camp Ramah in Northern California

 Camp Ramah in Northern California (Bay Area near San Francisco), also known as Ramah NorCal or Ramah Galim, opened in 2016.
 Ramah NorCal is a specialty camp with three tracks, ocean exploration, performing arts, and adventure sports.
-Camp Ramah in Northern California also hosts a Tikvah program for campers with special needs.
+Camp Ramah in Northern California also hosts a Tikvah program for campers with disabilities.